maryannetriggs/AlliantsDevelopmentTest/README.md

 # Alliants Development Test

 Development test for Alliants Junior Software Engineer position.
-A simple web application that integrates the YouTube and Flickr piblic API's to serve one YouTube video and up to three Flickr images based on a user inputted search criteria.
+A simple web application that integrates the YouTube and Flickr public API's to serve one YouTube video and up to three Flickr images based on a user inputted search criteria.

 ---